briankkogi/LLM-grading-system/README.md

-# Developer Manual

 ## System Architecture Overview
-The LLM-based Grading System is structured with a three-tier architecture to optimize separation of concerns and enhance system scalability:
+The LLM-based Grading System is structured with a three-tier architecture to optimize separation of concerns and enhance system scalability.
+It also integrates Tesseract OCR for image detection to extract text from images:

 - **Front-end**: Utilizes Thymeleaf for server-side rendering, optimizing interaction with HTML views.
 - **Back-end**: Built on Spring Boot, managing all business logic, data processing, and server-side operations efficiently.
 - **Database**: Uses MySQL, providing robust data storage capabilities and support for complex queries.
+- **Image Detection**: Integrates Tesseract OCR for extracting text from images, enhancing the system's ability to process and analyze image-based submissions.

 ## Environment Setup
 - **Java 21**: Required for leveraging advanced features and ensuring compatibility with the latest security standards.